mapbox/mapbox.js/API.md

     // the second argument is optional
     var layer = L.mapbox.tileLayer('examples.map-20v6611k');

-    // you can also provide a full url to a tilejson resource var layer = L.mapbox.tileLayer('http://a.tiles.mapbox.com/v3/examples.map-0l53fhk2.json');
+    // you can also provide a full url to a TileJSON resource var layer = L.mapbox.tileLayer('http://a.tiles.mapbox.com/v3/examples.map-0l53fhk2.json');

-    // if provided,you can support retina tiles var layer = L.mapbox.tileLayer('examples.map-20v6611k', {
+    // if provided, you can support retina tiles var layer = L.mapbox.tileLayer('examples.map-20v6611k', {
+        tileLayer: {
             detectRetina: true,
             // if retina is detected, this layer is used instead
             retinaVersion: 'examples.map-zswgei2n'
+        }
     });

     // if this map supports auto-scaling, `detectRetina` will automatically
     // use scaled tiles when retina is detected. var layer = L.mapbox.tileLayer('examples.map-20v6611k', {
+        tileLayer: {
             detectRetina: true,
+        }
     });

 _Returns_ a `L.mapbox.tileLayer` object.